curtburk/pii-demo-containerized-docker/README.md

-# PII Masking Demo — Dockerized
+# PII Masking Demo — Updated for easier start using a Docker container

+# PII Masking Demo - Fine-tuning Comparison

 ## Overview

-Containerized version of the PII Masking fine-tuning comparison demo for the HP ZGX Nano.
-Compares a base TinyLlama model against a fine-tuned Qwen2.5-32B model to demonstrate the value of local AI model fine-tuning.
+This demonstration showcases the effectiveness of fine-tuning large language models for PII (Personally Identifiable Information) detection and masking.
+The demo compares a base TinyLlama model against a fine-tuned Qwen2.5-32B model, highlighting the dramatic improvement in accuracy and consistency achieved through fine-tuning.

 ## Prerequisites